 If your baby suddenly struggles with sleeping through the night, they could be teething.
-Besides sleepless nights, there are other clues that will let you know for sure.
+Besides sleepless nights, other clues will let you know for sure, including:

 Teething doesn't have to be a sentence of sleepless nights followed by exhausting days.
 If you can get your baby to sleep by alleviating the pain, then that clears the path for you to get some valuable shut-eye.
-The Baby Sleep Site has a few ideas as to how to accomplish the feat.
+Here are some great tools to ease your baby's discomfort:

-Start with one of the most common methods; teether devices.
-Most of them come in some form of a toy or ring.
-And many of them are designed to be refrigerated or frozen.
+- Teether devices.
+Most of them come in some form of a toy or ring and can be frozen.
 The cold sensation can ease your baby's gum pain and allow them to get some valuable sleep.
-You don't have to use a store-bought teether, though.
-A cold facecloth will work just as well.

-There's also the medicinal route.
-Ibuprofen and Tylenol can lessen a baby's discomfort.
-Be sure to consult your child's pediatrician first before resorting to a pain reliever.
+- Medicine.
+Ibuprofen and Tylenol can lessen your baby's discomfort.
+Consult with your child's pediatrician before resorting to a pain reliever.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.